 But if you find yourself too lazy to change out of them after a workout, think of this: bacne.
-Oh, the horror.
-When you stay in wet gym clothes, you raise your chances of developing skin issues such as chest acne, folliculitis, fungal infections, and chafing, according to Dr. Green.
+When you stay in wet gym clothes, you raise your chances of developing skin issues such as chest acne, folliculitis, fungal infections, and chafing, according to Green.

-First, make sure your hair is up and away from your neck (a lot of sweat collects here and around your face).
+Keeping your hair pulled back serves multiple purposes.
+It obviously keeps your. hair out of your face while you're getting in cardio or strength training, and it keeps sweat from pooling on your skin.
+Make sure your hair is up and away from your neck (a lot of sweat collects here and around your face).
 Wear a headband to prevent sweat from getting in your eyes.
-To prevent crimping, we recommend a hair tie like the invisibobble as it won’t leave behind harsh lines.
+To prevent crimping when you secure your hair, we recommend a hair tie like the invisibobble® as it won't leave behind harsh lines.

-Another good tip is to always keep a bottle of dry shampoo in your gym bag so you can touch up your hair after a workout.
-If there’s a lot of sweat, use one of the gym’s hair dryers to blast volume at the roots and help prevent frizz.
+Another good tip is to always keep a bottle of dry shampoo in your gym bag, so you can touch up your hair after a workout.
+If there's a lot of sweat, use one of the gym's hair dryers (or your own) to blast volume at the roots and help prevent frizz.